Firesphere/m17n-ibus-maori/README.md

 You should now be able to select English => Māori as your language input.

 Using macrons now can be done by using backtick plus the letter you want to write., e.g. `` `a`` for ā

+The reason for not using the right Alt or `AltGr` key, is that these combinations are already bound to other special characters.